jundalisay/sp/content/en/social/economics/principles/part-1/chapter-01b.md

 This svadharma is the true creator of economic value that usually manifests as money.

-However, Economics ignores svadharma and instead focses on the money that it creates.
+However, Economics ignores svadharma and instead focuses on the money that it creates.
 And so it goes after the effect instead of the cause.

+In order to emphasize cause instead of effect, we therefore replace 'self-interest' and 'personal passion' with **self-purpose**.

+This means that the self was not created merely for the sake of existing, but to attain a goal or serve a duty.

+This will give the mind a general direction instead of going around aimlessly in circles.

 <!-- This metaphysical starting point is called the idea of the self.